Civil Rights, Voting Rights, and Public Interest Law Docket

-IPR represented attorney Ellis Turnage against a claim by Defendant Quitman County for attorneys' fees following the voluntary dismissal of a Voting Rights Act case in which Mr. Turnage served as lead counsel for the plaintiffs.
-The underlying litigation was a vote dilution case, in which plaintiffs' challenged the county's drawing of its supervisor districts in such a way as to dilute the African-American vote.
-Following a period of discovery, and briefing on the county's motion for summary judgment, plaintiffs voluntarily dismissed their claims in January 2016.
+IPR represented civil rights attorney Ellis Turnage against a claim by Quitman County for attorneys' fees following the voluntary dismissal of a Voting Rights Act case against the county in which Mr. Turnage served as lead counsel for the plaintiffs.
+In the underlying case, the plaintiffs challenged the county's drawing of its supervisor districts as improperly diluting the voting strength of African Americans.
 In February 2016, the county filed a motion for attorneys' fees and costs, asserting that plaintiffs were liable for attorneys' fees because their claims were frivolous, and that Mr. Turnage was liable for attorneys' fees because he had engaged in unreasonable and vexatious litigation.

 In June 2016, the U.S. District Court for the Northern District of Mississippi ruled for our client and denied the request for attorneys' fees but granted the smaller request for costs.

 C. Davidson v.
 City of Cranston

 IPR represented former directors of the U.S. Census Bureau for an amicus curiae brief before the U.S. Court of Appeals for the First Circuit, arguing that the Census Bureau's decision to count incarcerated persons at the place of incarceration does not answer the question of where those persons should be counted for representational purposes under the one person, one vote analysis.
 The First Circuit reversed the grant of summary judgment to the plaintiffs and held incarcerated persons may be counted at the place of incarceration for representational purposes.

 D. Georgia State Conference of the NAACP v.
 Kemp